 “Your account has been suspended.
 Contact your hosting provider for more information.”

 A web host can take the decision to bring your site offline and suspend your hosting account for a number of reasons.
 But basically it means you have failed to comply with their terms and conditions of service.
+Sometimes, you may see a message like this that indicates that it might be a particular error such as the IP address has changed, there’s a server misconfiguration or the site URL has changed.

 Once you contact your hosting provider, they will give you the reason why you were suspended.
 Now if it’s just a simple payment issue, you can rectify it by clearing your dues.
 But sometimes, it may be more complicated.
 For that, we’ve detailed the possible reasons and how to fix it below.